Angus Abranson

 Angus Abranson is a game designer, publisher and poet who has worked primarily on role-playing games.

 Career

-Angus Abranson started playing AD&D in 1984, and by the age of 14 he was working for Leisure Games - one of the top game retailers in London.
-In the late 1980s and the early 1990s, Abranson was also writing for Adventurer (1986-1987) and other British RPG magazines and was one of the forces behind the foundation of the magazine Valkyrie in 1994 and regularly reported news, reviews and editorial for Valkyrie afterward.
+Angus Abranson began playing Advanced Dungeons & Dragons in 1984, and began working for Leisure Games by age 14, which one of the biggest London game retailers at the time.
+From the late 1980s to the early 1990s, Abranson also wrote for British role-playing game magazines such as Adventurer (1986-1987).
+Abranson was also one of the people behind the foundation of the magazine Valkyrie in 1994 for which he regularly reported news, reviews and editorials.

-Abranson was one of a team of London-based UK Roleplaying industry professionals, including James Wallis, Simon Rogers and others, who grouped together to resurrect the "Dragonmeet" convention in 2000.
+Abranson was one of a team of London-based UK roleplaying industry professionals, including James Wallis, Simon Rogers and others, who grouped together to resurrect the "Dragonmeet" convention in 2000.
 Abranson brought Dragonmeet outright in 2005 and subsequently merged Dragonmeet with Cubicle 7 in 2009.